 - 11. Have the team attach 50 lb load to the load stand, with the smaller slotted plate placed first. - 12.
 After the load is supported by the bridge, observe the location of the laser plumb bob point it must be within the target to pass.
 Stop oscillations if necessary - 13.
-If the laser plumb bob point is outside the target, confirm with the captain that it failed and call the head judge. - 14.
-Remove hanging weight and disconnect cable from bridge. - 15.
-Remove laser plumb bob - 16.
-Have the team remove angles and grating. - 17.
-Record the results on Data Entry Sheet 5 of 10 - 18.
-Wait for direction from the next station to move the bridge. - 19.
-Repeat this procedure for each bridge.
-Any questions should be directed to the head judge.
+If the laser plumb bob point is within the 3/4-in. target zone, the bridge passes.
+Determine whether the point is within the inner 1/2-in. radius, and mark the corresponding checkbox on the data form.
+(A bridge whose sway is less than or equal to 1/2 inch will have a reduced aggregate deflection factor applied, which is automatically calculated in the scoring spreadsheet).